 Solihull Careers Hub collaborate with local schools and colleges to help build careers education programmes through communities of practice, our network of enterprise advisers and by offering specialist advice, support, and resources.

 We also work with schools and employers to provide information and engagement opportunities aiming to prepare young people to make their next best steps towards their desired futures.

 We bring together 24 secondary schools and colleges across the Borough, including 8 Special Educational Needs providers and Alternative Provision and Pupil Referral Units.

 Our SEND Focus

 1 in 50 people in the UK have unique learning challenges and disabilities.(1) Only 5.1% of these individuals are in paid employment.
-(2) In Solihull, there are currently close to two thousand young people with SEND.
+(2) In Solihull, there are currently close to two thousand young people with SEND - 70% of which are in mainstream schools.
 (3)

 A key focus for our hub is to change the trajectory of outcomes for young people with SEND, so they can confidently offer their talents in pursuit of their highest aspirations, within a mainstream economy that values and enables their contribution.
 We are working collaboratively with key stakeholders and partners in the community to implement strategies that will impact the futures of young people with SEND in meaningful ways.
 This includes actively supporting employers to learn about SEND in the workplace and equipping them to recruit and support these young people as equal members of their workforce.